pulumi/pulumi/sdk/dotnet/README.md

 ## !Experimental!

 This SDK is currently experimental.
-Packages are not currently published and a number of features are not yet done.
+Packages are not currently published, and a number of features are not yet done.

 Missing features:

 - First class providers
 - Provider configs
 - Pulumi configs
 - Resource reads
-- non-string stack outputs
+- Non-string stack outputs
+- Closure serialization

 ## Installation